 Meeting ID: 864 062 7995

-We invite you to join us in singing a Taize chant each week day.
-We will announce the charts for the week here on the website and via the WhatsApp and email groups.
+We invite you to join us in singing a Taize chant each week.
 You can either appear virtually and see and/or hear others singing and playing or simply play and sing the chant in your own home knowing others are also doing so.
 We will sing each chant 20 times each evening.

 To join the Taize chanting please use this Zoom URL: